Set Default Allocations

 Define Settings Described Below:

-Manual Allocation - Choose an Allocation Profile to use as the default
+• Manual Allocation - Choose an Allocation Profile to use as the default from the drop-down menu

 Preserve default - select to always use the default set up in the Default Allocation window regardless of changes you make on a per-order basis.
 If this is checked, you will need to use this window to modify the default allocation.